A thematic catalog (or thematic index) is a

 Opus numbers may appear in arabic or roman form.
 The word "opus" may be in another language ("œuvre," "soch.," etc.), may be abbreviated ("op.," "œuv.," etc.), or may be another word meaning with the same meaning ("Werk").

 “WoO" is used when most, but not all, of a composer's works have opus numbers.
 The works that cannot be identified numerically are arranged chronologically or by form or genre and assigned numbers preceded by "WoO."
 This stands for Werke ohne Opuszahl, or "works without opus numbers."
-WoO numbers for a composer's works are used in uniform titles when they appear in a thematic index, in reference sources, or on published works.
+WoO numbers for a composer's works are used in authorized access points for music when they appear in a thematic index, in reference sources, or on published works.

 Serial numbers are usually assigned by the composer to a group of work of the same type of composition or in the same form in the order in which the works were written.
-Serial numbers that have been assigned posthumously are generally not used in uniform titles.
+Serial numbers that have been assigned posthumously are generally not used in authorized access points for music.

 Work numbers (or thematic index numbers) are assigned by the person who creates a catalog of a composer's works.
 A "thematic index" or "thematic catalog" may be arranged by medium of performance, by type of composition, or by some other criterion.